 How to Use QuaCorr®

-FRP products can be fabricated from QuaCorr® by hand lay-up, spray-up, and filament winding techniques.
-QuaCorr® is an acid catalyzed, modified furfural alcohol system that consists of two parts: the resin, QuaCorr® 1001 or QuaCorr® 1300, and the catalyst QuaCorr® 2001.
-Once the resin and catalyst are blended, curing proceeds via a condensation mechanism with water produced as a byproduct.
-The reactivity of the QuaCorr® system has been optimized to allow a reasonable balance between pot-life and viscosity, as well as allow for rapid hardness development at ambient temperatures.
+FRP products can be fabricated from QuaCorr® by hand layup, spray-up, and filament-winding techniques.
+QuaCorr® is an acid-catalyzed, modified furfural alcohol system that consists of two parts: the resin, QuaCorr® 1001 or QuaCorr® 1300, and the catalyst, QuaCorr® 2001.
+Once the resin and catalyst are blended, curing proceeds via a condensation mechanism where water is produced as a byproduct.
+The reactivity of the QuaCorr® system has been optimized to allow a reasonable balance between pot life and viscosity, as well as rapid hardness development at ambient temperatures.